exercism/problem-specifications/exercises/sgf-parsing/description.md

-When parsing SGF files whitespace gets special handling, with the exception of newlines any whitespace character encountered is replaced with a single space character irrespective of if the original character is found in its escaped from or its unescaped form.
+When parsing SGF files whitespace gets special handling, with the exception of newlines any whitespace character encountered is replaced with a single space character irrespective of if the original character is found in its escaped from or its unescaped from.

 There are a few more complexities to SGF (and parsing in general), which you can mostly ignore.
 You should assume that the input is encoded in